"Honor is simply the morality of superior men."

 Near Enemies: False Versions

 Reputation management: Being more concerned with appearing honorable than being honorable.
-True honor is what you do when no one will ever know.
+True honor is what we do when no one will ever know.

-Rigid moralism: Treating your code as absolute law, refusing to grow.
-True honor deepens with time and struggle, adapting without compromising core principles.
+Rigid moralism: Treating our code as absolute law, refusing to grow or adapt.
+True honor deepens through time and struggle.
+It adapts without compromising core principles.

-Self-righteousness: Using your standards to judge others.
+Self-righteousness: Using our standards to judge others harshly.
 True honor is humble about its own imperfection and ongoing development.

-Honor as weapon: Using your code to control or punish.
+Honor as weapon: Using our code to control or punish.
 True honor serves—it doesn't dominate or diminish others.

 The Feel of Honor

-Real honor has a particular texture.
-When you live in alignment with your code, there's integrity—wholeness, steadiness that comes from within.
+Real honor has a feel to it.
+When we live by our code, there's a wholeness and steadiness that comes from within.

 This differs from pride, which needs recognition.
-True honor feels like standing on solid ground, unwavering in storms, rooted in something deeper than circumstance.
+True honor feels like standing on solid ground, unwavering in storms, rooted in something deeper than circumstance or external validation.

-You can feel the difference between honor that serves your integrity and honor that serves your image.
+We can feel the difference between honor that serves our integrity and honor that serves our image.
 The first feels grounding and freeing.
 The second feels performative and exhausting.

-At the heart of honor is your word.
+Our word is the heart of honor.
 The Knight who keeps his word builds trust—with others and himself.
 The Knight who breaks his word erodes that trust, one broken promise at a time.

-This doesn't mean you never change your mind.
-It means you take agreements seriously.
-You don't promise lightly.
-When you commit, you follow through.
-When you can't, you acknowledge it honestly and make it right.
+This doesn't mean we never change our minds.
+It means we take agreements seriously.
+We don't promise lightly.
+When we commit, we follow through with deliberate consistency.
+When we can't, we acknowledge it and make it right.

 A man's word is the foundation of his honor.
 Without it, all his other virtues are built on sand.